thanos-io/thanos/docs/components/query-frontend.md

                                  range request; beyond this, the downstream
                                  error is returned.
       --query-range.max-split-interval=0
-                                 Split query range requests using this interval.
+                                 Split query range bellow this interval in query-range.horizontal-shards.
+Queries with a
-                                 If the query duration is shorter than this value, then use
-                                 query-range.split-min-horizontal-shards to
-                                 split query.
+                                 range longer than this value will be split in multiple requests of this length.
       --query-range.min-split-interval=0
-                                 Split query range requests which duration are over this threshold.
+                                 Split query range requests above this interval in query-range.horizontal-shards requests of
+                                 equal range.
 Using this parameter is not allowed with query-range.split-interval.
+One
-                                 One should also set
+                                 should also set
                                  query-range.split-min-horizontal-shards to a
                                  value greater than 1 to enable splitting.
       --query-range.partial-response